Skip to contents

 1. Support temporal models like AR(1), Ornstein−Uhlenbeck and random walk processes, and spatial models like Matern fields.

-2. Support latent processes constructed by non-Gaussian noises (normal inverse Gaussian(NIG), generalized asymmetric Laplace (GAL)).
+2. Support latent processes driven by non-Gaussian noises (normal inverse Gaussian(NIG), generalized asymmetric Laplace (GAL), etc).

 3. Support non-Gaussian, and correlated measurement noises.